USING IRONPDF

 • HorizontalAlignment: The horizontal alignment of the Stamp relative to the page.

 • HorizontalOffset: The horizontal offset.
 The default value is 0, and the default unit is IronPdf.Editing.MeasurementUnit.Percentage.
-Positive values indicate an offset to the right direction, while negative values indicate an offset to the left direction.
+Positive values indicate an offset to the right, while negative values indicate an offset to the left.

 • VerticalOffset: The vertical offset.
 The default value is 0, and the default unit is IronPdf.Editing.MeasurementUnit.Percentage.
-Positive values indicate an offset in the downward direction, while negative values indicate an offset in the upward direction.
+Positive values indicate an offset downward, while negative values indicate an offset upward.

-To specify the HorizontalOffset and VerticalOffset properties, we instantiate the Length class.
+To specify the HorizontalOffset and VerticalOffset properties, instantiate the Specified Length Class for detailed measurement.
 The default measurement unit for Length is a percentage, but it can also use measurement units such as inches, millimeters, centimeters, pixels, and points.

 using IronPdf.Editing;